The Product Development Process – Step 1 – Overview

 Design a high-end speaker with amazing performance that I can make, that does not cost a fortune.

-For more examples, click through the many work samples listed on the Engineering Services page about Product Design and Development.
+For more product development examples, click through the many work samples listed on the Engineering Services page for Product Design and Development.
+You may also wish to see the many "Engineering Case Studies" in the Library.

-Learning with This Article
+Learning with "The Product Development Process" Article

 A simplified diagram of the Product Development Process is shown graphically in the figure above.
-Discovering the Bright Idea is the first big step, and it usually occurs without much of a method.
-Advancing that idea is the essence of this article (with all of the following pages).
+Discovering the "Bright Idea" is the first big step, and it usually occurs without much of a method.
+Advancing that idea and solidifying the details is the essence of this article (with all of the following pages).

-Continue DevelopmentNext Up: Step 2 – Requirements
+Next Up: Step 2 - New Product Requirements